Vrekrer/Vrekrer_Voltmeter/README.md

 # Arduino_Voltimeter
-14 bits arduino voltimeter with SCPI usb and ethernet interfaces
+14 bit voltimeter with SCPI usb and ethernet interfaces for Arduino

 ## Required hardware